9 Facts to Know about the Agawa Canyon Tour Train

 There’s no question that fall in Algoma is astounding, but a summer’s day is almost just as nice—particularly when the cool winds of Lake Superior offer respite from the heat and lush foliage bathes the Agawa Canyon in myriad patterns of sunbeams and shade.
 Best of all, it’s far easier to book tickets for an Agawa Canyon train tour in August, sometimes even as late as the day before your wilderness rail adventure.

-4. The Agawa Canyon Train Departs from Downtown Sault Ste.
+4. The Agawa Canyon Train Departs near Downtown Sault Ste.
 Marie

-The Agawa Canyon Tour Train departs a newly built station at 99 Huron Street in Sault Ste.
-Marie’s historic Canal District, adjacent the Sault Ste.
-Marie Canal National Historic Site.
+The Agawa Canyon Tour Train departs from its station at 429 Carmen’s Way in Sault Ste.
+Marie.
 Be sure to arrive at least 30 minutes before the 8 AM departure time.
 Free parking is available.
 The nearby Soo waterfront is the perfect place to explore the city before and after your journey.

 5. The Agawa Canyon Tour Train Is a Day-Long Adventure